Meromorphic tensor equivalence for Yangians and quantum loop algebras: The commutative -matrix of the Yangian

-where $C$ encloses all poles of $a_i^+(u)$ on $V_1$ and none of those of $a_i^-(u)$ on $V_2$. \item We show in \ref{ss:log} that, on any \fd representation of $\Yhg$, $t_i^+(u)$ is the expansion near $u=\infty$ of a meromorphic function of $u$ defined on the complement of a compact cut set $0\in\sfX\subset\C$, and interpret $t_i^-(v)$ as the corresponding analytic continuation of $t_i^+(u)$.
-This resolves in particular the ambiguity in the definition \eqref{eq:tipm} of $t_i^-(v)$ as a formal power series in $v$, since the constant term of $\xi_i^-(v)$ is not equal to $1$, and allows to apply the shift operator $T$ to $t_j^-(v)$, since $T$ does not act on formal power series of $v$. \item To interpret $a^-_j(v)$, we note that if formally satisfies the difference equation $a^-_j(v+l\hbar)-a^-_j(v)=b^-_j(v)$, where
+where $C$ encloses all poles of $a_i^+(u)$ on $V_1$ and none of those of $a_i^-(u)$ on $V_2$. \item We show in \ref{ss:log} that, on any \fd representation of $\Yhg$, $t_i^+(u)$ is the expansion near $u=\infty$ of a meromorphic function of $u$ defined on the complement of a compact cut--set $0\in\sfX\subset\C$, and interpret $t_i^-(v)$ as the corresponding analytic continuation of $t_i^+(u)$.
+This resolves in particular the ambiguity in the definition \eqref{eq:tipm} of $t_i^-(v)$ as a formal power series in $v$, since the constant term of $\xi_i^-(v)$ is not equal to $1$, and allows to apply the shift operator $T$ to $t_j^-(v)$, since $T$ does not act on formal power series of $v$.
+Moreover, since we work with $\Yhg$, we do not have the operators $\{\xi_{i,r}\}_{i\in\bfI,r\in\Z_{<0}}$ at our disposal.
+This makes the reinterpretation of $t_i^-(v)$ as a meromorphic function essential for our purposes. \item To interpret $a^-_j(v)$, we note that it formally satisfies the difference equation $a^-_j(v+l\hbar)-a^-_j(v)=b^-_j(v)$, where

 and we used the fact that $\bfC(T)=\bfC(T^{-1})$.
 This implies that $\calR^0(s)$ formally satisfies

 \item We show in \ref{ssec: op-A}--\ref{ssec: pf-A2} that the operator ${\mathcal A}(s)$ given by the \rhs of \eqref{eq:formal ADE} is a rational function of $s$ such that ${\mathcal A}(\infty)=1$.
 We then define two regularisations $\Rud(s)$ of $\calR^0(s)$ as the canonical right and left fundamental solutions of the difference equation \eqref{eq:formal ADE}, and show in \ref{ssec: R0-main} that they define meromorphic commutativity constraints on $\Ryang$ endowed with the deformed Drinfeld coproduct. \end{enumerate} {\roman{enumi}}